sc13912/vmc-lattice-demo/README.md

 ### Create EKS "frontend" and "backend" applications

-Now that we have the Lattice Services created (still without routing configuration) now we can point to the one we need in our EKS applications.
+Now that we have the Lattice Services created (without routing configuration), we can point to the one we need in our EKS applications.
 Add the Service3 domain name inside the [back-end.yaml](./applications/apps-eks/kubernetes/back-end.yaml) and [front-end.yaml](./applications/apps-eks/kubernetes/front-end.yaml) files.
 Now we're ready to deploy the `frontend` and `backend` applications:

 ```bash
 kubectl config use-context cluster1